Symposium AR@K21: Distorted Identities/New Dilemmas

 🎡 We are proud to present contributors from 9 different countries, our keynote speaker and artistic presentations:

-- ANNE GJELSVIK, Norwegian university of science and technology, Trondheim (NOR): Closing keynote on artistic expressions of Norway’s 22 July trauma, based on the project Face of Terror: Understanding Terrorism from the Perspective of Critical Media Aesthetic and the book Bearbeidelser.
+- ANNE GJELSVIK, Norwegian university of science and technology, Trondheim (NOR): Closing keynote: What Art can do.
+Artistic Expressions after the 22 July Terror Attacks.
+Based on the project Face of Terror: Understanding Terrorism from the Perspective of Critical Media Aesthetic and the book Bearbeidelser.
 22. juli i ord og bilder

 - AVA MONTGOMERY, Conscious Media Consulting, LLC (USA/CAN): Trigger Warnings: Do new sensitivities mask a real social distance when it comes to insensitivities of making and consuming media?